HIRANO-Satoshi/price-level-calculator/luncho_typescript-fetch/README.markdown

 - Note that this client library has NOT BEEN TESTED AT ALL.
 PRs are welcome.

-- This client library includes a hand written API core [./src/apis/luncho.ts](./src/apis/luncho.ts), a hand written README.markdown (this file), and auto-generated files by OpenAPI generator including [README.md](./README.md).
+- This client library includes a fast hand-written API core [./src/apis/luncho.ts](./src/apis/luncho.ts), a hand written README.markdown (this file), and auto-generated files by OpenAPI generator including [README.md](./README.md).
-- Use luncho.ts to call the API instead of auto-generated files.
+- Use the fast hand-written [./luncho.ts](./luncho.ts) rather than auto-generated [./LunchoApi.ts](./LunchoApi.ts) to call the API.
+Because luncho.ts is much faster with caching and it provides functions for data conversion in addition to functions found in auto-generated LunchoApi.ts.

 ## Usage